 |Not quite sunset, sunny views over the Kenomane Bay in Kauai across the street from our condo in Princeville.
 Photos today from this post on this date five years ago.|

-Most of the occupied rooms are on the fourth floor along with ours and it’s likely I’ll pass from one to four people while walking each time.
+Most of the occupied rooms are on the fourth floor along with ours, and I’ll likely pass from one to four people while walking each time.
 The hallways aren’t wide enough to allow for ample “social distancing.”

 As a result, I’ve started wearing a scarf covering my face, leaving only a slit for my eyes.
 I may look like a fool, but I don’t care.
 Breathing through the heavy layers of the cotton scarf (one of many we were given while on the Maharajas Express) is tricky while walking fast but, I manage to breathe just fine.